-To deeply embody the health-giving principle of Gratitude in a supportive, uplifting, experiential setting, join Bruce at the workshop, "A Dozen Ways to Grow an Attitude of Gratitude," at the next class date, to be announced.
+Gratitude is a known health-giving experience and orientation.
+To deeply embody more gratitude in a supportive, uplifting, experiential setting, join Bruce at the workshop, "A Dozen Ways to Grow an Attitude of Gratitude," at the next class date, to be announced.

 You will learn techniques and approaches to help make you a more grateful person.
-Studies strongly suggest (see below) that you will then become healthier and happier.
+Scientific studies strongly suggest (see below) that you will then become healthier and happier.

 Attend the next "Grow Gratitude" workshop, date TBA.
 For more info call (212) 721-8640 or email bgood2self(at)gmail(dot)com.
-Meanwhile, read on for how you can begin to grow gratitude now.
+Meanwhile, read on for how you can grow more gratitude now.

 ☆☆☆☆☆